JellyTitan/Sofle-Pico/README.md

 1. Enable "Show Design tab". <br>
 ![VIA show design tab switch](docs/images/VIA/via_1.png)
 1. Now you should see a paintbrush icon at the top of the screen.
 Click on that to open the "Design tab".
-1. Click "Load" to upload the file `via.json` file found in this repo at: `Sofle_Pico/Firmware/via.json`.
+1. Click "Load" to upload the Sofle Pico specific config, `sofle_pico.json`.
+The file can be found in this repo: `Sofle_Pico/Firmware/sofle_pico.json`.<br> (The Sofle Pico PR for VIA can't be submitted until the QMK PR is submitted and approved.
+That PR is waiting and ready to go: [VIA PR for Sofle Pico](https://github.com/JellyTitan/keyboards/blob/sofle_pico/v3/sofle_pico/sofle_pico.json)).<br>
 ![VIA uploading config](docs/images/VIA/via_2.png)
 1. After the definition is loaded, you will be asked to authorize a connection to your device.<br> ![VIA device authorization](docs/images/VIA/via_3.png)
 1. Clicking on the "Configure" tab will let you modify your layout.<br>